V2.3‚ 22 August 2023

 if arrangements to carry them have not been made before check-in.

-We require children who have not reached their 12th birthday to be accompanied by a parent‚ guardian or other responsible adult (aged 16 or over) on our flights.
-Those between the ages of 12 and 16 may travel without an accompanying adult and must be reasonably capable to travel on their own without assistance.
+We require children who have not reached their 18th birthday to be accompanied by a parent‚ guardian or other responsible adult (aged 18 or over) on our flights.

 We will try to honour advance seating requests.
 In particular‚ please note that safety restrictions preclude certain customers including children‚ those with mobility limitations‚ travelling with infants or requiring extension seatbelts from sitting in seats or rows designated as emergency exit seats.